cwrc/isle-bagger/README.md

   * add `build/certs/rootCA.pem` to the containers `/etc/ssl/certs/ca-certificates.crt` file otherwise an SSL exception will occur
     * note: this is not automatic at the moment

+* Add additional Bagger properties to the `.env`, as needed.

 ## Test and future work

 ToDo: revise